 Wi-Fi is one of the essential wireless connectivity you can have in your home.
-If you use Verizon Wireless, you can improve Wi-Fi coverage through various ways, including purchasing a FiOS Network Extender.
+If you use Verizon Wireless, you can improve Wi-Fi coverage in various ways, including purchasing a Verizon FiOS Extender.
 However, this extender is a wireless tool that helps you address how to boost Verizon wifi signal at home.
 In this article, you will learn many ways to boost the Verizon Wi-Fi signal at home or office.

 Wi-Fi signal strength can be so fluctuating.
-You may be having a powerful Wi-Fi signal, and allover a sudden, just a few steps in one direction, it drops to one bar.
+You may have a powerful Wi-Fi signal, and allover a sudden, just a few steps in one direction, it drops to one bar.
 The unpredictable nature of Wi-Fi networks revolves around many factors that influence their performance, as discussed later in this guideline.
 If you are experiencing a dead Wi-Fi spot in your house or office, you will get help to improve its performance.

 Thus, if you are encountering signal difficulties, you need to look for solutions on how to boost cell signals at home for free to eliminate poor signal and slow connection.
-Besides, it would help if you look for ways on how to upgrade your Verizon Wi-Fi connections.
+Besides, it would help if you look for ways how to upgrade your Verizon Wi-Fi connections.

 Interestingly, there are different consumer-friendly ways to boost your Verizon Wi-Fi signal at home.
 Here, you will learn some practical ways to boost your Verizon Wi-Fi signal, as discussed below.